weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 The connected subsets of the line have a particularly simple structure:

-2.47 Theorem A subset E of the real line R" is connected if and only if it has the following property: If xe E, ye E, and x < z <Y, then Z€ E.
+2.47 Theorem A subset E of the real line R" is connected if and only if it has the following property: If xe E, ye E, and x < z <Y, then Z \in  E.

-Proof If there exist x€ E. y € E, and some z € (x, y) such that z c E, then E = A, u B, where
+Proof If there exist x \in  E. y  \in  E, and some z  \in  (x, y) such that z c E, then E = A, u B, where

 A,= En (-o,z), B,= En (z, ©).
 BASIC TOPOLOGY 43

-Since x € A, and y € B,, A and B are nonempty.
+Since x  \in  A, and y  \in  B,, A and B are nonempty.
 Since A, = (-0, z)and B, = (z, ©), they are separated.
 Hence E is not connected.

 To prove the converse, suppose Eis not connected.
-Then there are nonempty separated sets A and B such that A u B=E. Pick x€ A, y€ B, and assume (without loss of generality) that x <y.
+Then there are nonempty separated sets A and B such that A u B=E. Pick x \in  A, y \in  B, and assume (without loss of generality) that x <y.
 Define

 z=sup(A nx, y]).

-By Theorem 2.28, 7 € A; hence z c B. In particular, x < 7 <y.
+By Theorem 2.28, 7  \in  A; hence z c B. In particular, x < 7 <y.

 If 7 c A, it follows that Xx < z < y and z c E.

-If z€ A, then 7cB, hence there exists z, such that z<z, <y and 72, c B. Thenx<z, <yandz cE.
+If z \in  A, then 7cB, hence there exists z, such that z<z, <y and 72, c B. Thenx<z, <yandz cE.

 EXERCISES